sensbio/sensbiotk/examples/scripts/README.rst

 Fox IMU Calibration

 positional arguments:
-  fox_imu_data.csv      Input motion dedicated to calibration
+  fox_imu_data.csv      Input motion dedicated to calibration (this file has to be a record of at least 9 different static positions, without high acceleration or rotaton amplitude)

 optional arguments:
   -h, --help            show this help message and exit